AndrewDiles/deezbotbois/README.md

 ## Potential Improvements Met

 - In Assembly: Add ability to click and expand each section
 # DONE

+- In Assembly - Attributes: +/- and % change shouldn't be red for negative cost changes, as this is an improvement
+# DONE

 - HIGH PRIORITY: improve import method and method of gathering icons for attributes and tech tree.
 Current system is clunky